 If you don’t meet our English language entry requirements for direct entry onto any of our BA programmes, you could be eligible to study on one of the University’s English language pre-sessional programmes at the Centre for Language Studies.
 For more information please visit Winchester School of Art Undergraduate Pre-sessional Programmes.

 International Foundation Year

 International students who do not currently meet our entry requirements may be able to join this course on successful completion of our International Foundation Year.
-For more information visit the IFY course page.
+Find out more about the Foundation Year.